Annapari/Annapari.Github.io/privacypolicy.md

 <h2>Rights of access and correction of personal information </h2>

 <p>Under the Privacy Act 2020 you have the right to access and to request correction of any of your personal information.
-If you’d like to ask for a copy of your information, or to have it corrected, please contact us at the details below. </P>
+If you’d like to ask for a copy of your information, or to have it corrected, please contact us at the details below.
+We may impose a reasonable charge for supplying the information to you.</P>

 <p>You may choose the self-service option to update your personal information at any time by logging in and saving any relevant changes to your online Account. </P>